tgbugs/protc/README.md

 what appears to be the electrical output of an active membrane (or some such).

+## Semantics of generalization
+Let's say that we want to abstract a process.
+We can no longer use exact identifiers and we need to wander up a type taxonomy.
+This suggests that we may need a way for people to specify what taxonomy they are using.
+I know that this may seem like an intractable issue however I simply do not see any alternative other than to provide a very simple way to crowdsource some of these through something like interlex.
+Completeness will always be and issue, but when we get into generalization, the definition of a superclass for the purposes of genralization is likely to be deeply linked to the exact function that is being applied.
+This is a problem because it means that you have polymorphic types, but in the reverse sense in which it is used in computer science, and more in the sense of a role as used in ontologies.
+Essentially you end up with a solvent being defined as anything that can disolve something (woooo fun circularity) while an agonist becomes defined as anything that can agonize.
+Thus you could have an agonist solvent for the purposes of functional abstraction.

 ## License
 Obviously the language specification cannot be copyrighted and will be released under some completely open license just to make sure.